 Synthetic gene regulatory networks for pattern formation

-During embryonic development, cells acquire different identities, depending on their spatial positions.
-This developmental process is called pattern formation.
+Patterns are omnipresent in biology, including patterns in microbial communities, gene expression patterns during development and skin or fur patterns of animals.
 The molecular details of pattern formation are complicated, but are thought to be governed by general principles such as the use of morphogen gradients to provide positional information.
 We build, study and model synthetic gene regulatory networks to improve our understanding of such general principles.
 Moreover, we aim to engineer patterns of interest in bacterial populations.

 Santos-Moreno, J., Schaerli, Y. (2018) Using Synthetic Biology to Engineer Spatial Patterns, Advanced Biosystems, doi: 10.1093/nar/gkv1310

 Schaerli, Y., Munteanu, A.Gili, M.Cotterell, J.Sharpe, J.Isalan, M. (2014) A unified design space of synthetic stripe-forming networks, Nat.
 Commun., 5:4905

 What constrains the evolution of gene regulatory networks?
 What makes a gene regulatory network robust to mutations and/or evolvable?
 How does the regulatory mechanism of a network influence its evolution?
 How can gene regulatory networks change extensively, while maintaining overall circuit output?
 How do mutations in gene regulatory networks interact to produce novel phenotypes?
 What happens after a gene has been duplicated?

 We have several ongoing projects where we address such questions by performing molecular evolution experiments with synthetic gene regulatory networks in E. coli.